diku-dk/hpps-e2024-pub/README.md

 ## Assignments

-There are 6 assignment in total during the course with deadlines roughly every week.
-They overlap slightly to allow for more flexibility in your scheduling, but think of them as weekly assignment.
+There are 5 assignment in total during the course with deadlines every week.
+They overlap slightly to allow for more flexibility in your scheduling, but think of them as weekly assignments.
+The assignments are handed out at the beginning of the week.
+They are handed out on this webpage, and handed in via Absalon.

-The assignments will be graded with points from 0 to 4 and it is not possible to re-hand-in any of the assignments.
+The assignments will be graded with points from 0 to 4.
+It is not possible to re-hand-in any of the assignments.

 Assignments are made to be solved in groups of preferably three